JimmmithyOrSomething/limelight/JOURNAL.md

-(Most of these logs are writen late at night so please disregarde my spelling) July 1st:
+(Most of these logs are writen late at night so please disregarde my spelling)

+July 3rd:
+I didn't have a ton of time today, but I made the set of arms that attaches.
+The second set of active electrodes onto the sides of the top of the head.
+This wasn't very difficult.
+It was about the same as making the other arms.
+I need a little bit of tweaking once I get the actual parts because I'm not 100% sure on the sizes and tolerances.
+I think it went pretty well and I think that this part will work fine.

+Total time spent one hour.

+July 1st:
 I didn't have much free time today but I did spend some time making another set of arms that will hold the GND electrodes on the glasses, I used 3d sketch in fusion to do that and made is to the arms curve inward towards the person's forehead, I still need to make one more set which I will do next time.